 Judge Finch earned a B.S. in business marketing at Alabama A&M University and became a proud member of the Gamma Mu Chapter of Alpha Kappa Alpha Sorority, Inc.; earned a Paralegal Certificate from the Southeastern Paralegal Institute in Nashville, TN, and earned a J.D. from the Thurgood Marshall School of Law at Texas Southern University.

-In November 2006, Attorney Finch gained admission to practice law in the State of Texas.
-She has worked as an Assistant Juvenile Public Defender with the Travis County Juvenile Public Defender’s Office located in Austin, Texas, where she acquired Board Certification in Juvenile Law awarded by the Texas Board of Legal Specializations; an Assistant District Attorney for the Harris County District Attorney’s Office.
-While an Assistant District Attorney, she tried various misdemeanor and felony level bench trials and jury trials, and achieved the level of Felony Prosecutor, and Misdemeanor Court Chief.
+During Judge Finch's many years of practice, she has accumulated a significant amount of relevant legal experiences in the areas of civil litigation, criminal law, family law, and juvenile law.
+Judge Finch's work experience in the legal field includes but is not limited to being a former Assistant Juvenile Public Defender with the Travis County Juvenile Public Defender’s Office located in Austin, Texas, where she acquired Board Certification in Juvenile Law awarded by the Texas Board of Legal Specializations; an Assistant District Attorney for the Harris County District Attorney’s Office in Houston, Texas; and founder of The Finch Law Firm, PLLC in Houston, Texas.
+While an Assistant District Attorney, she tried various misdemeanor and felony level bench trials and jury trials, and achieved the level of Felony Prosecutor, Juvenile Detention Court Chief and Misdemeanor Court Chief.